binarymason/creed/README.md

 ### Wisdom
 I am always looking for better ways of doing things.
-I am a voracious reader and I meet regularly meet with people with more wisdom and experience than myself.
+I am a voracious reader and I meet regularly with people with more wisdom and experience than myself.

 ### Discipline
 I am disciplined and physically fit.
 I am orderly in person and in work, and I plan tomorrow's work today.
 I am not the type of person that presses the snooze button.